scribd/Weaver/README.md

 #### - Custom Reference Annotation

-Adds a the method `dependencyNameCustomRef(_ dependencyContainer:)` to the container's resolver `protocol`.
+Adds the method `dependencyNameCustomRef(_ dependencyContainer:)` to the container's resolver `protocol`.
 The default value being `false`.
 This method is left unimplemented by `beaverdi`, meaning you'll need to implement it yourself and resolve/build the dependency manually.

 Works along with registration and reference annotations.